 Habitat and Conservation

 In Missouri, gray treefrogs are normally active from late March through October.
 They breed from early April to early July, but sometimes into August.
 When the nighttime air temperature warms to 60 F, males gather and call at breeding sites.
 Preferred sites include temporary wetlands, flooded field edges and ditches, and fishless permanent ponds such as sloughs, woodland ponds, and swamps.
-Calling males may sit at the water's edge or station themselves on a plant, log, or branch above the water.
+Calling males may sit at the water's edge or rest on a plant, log, or branch above the water.

 Gray treefrogs overwinter belowground.
 Like some other frogs, they produce a substance in their blood that functions as antifreeze.
 See Habitat and Conservation for more info on overwintering habitat.